-The pain of whiplash is not something that can be ignored and if you are suffering from whiplash you will know.
-The symptoms often will include:
+The pain of whiplash is not something that can be ignored, and if you are suffering from whiplash, you will know.
+The symptoms often include:

 - Pain, tightness, and loss of mobility

-- Pain when moving head front to back or side to side
+- Pain when moving the head front to back or side to side

-- Pain or stiffness trying to look over your shoulders
+- Pain or stiffness when trying to look over your shoulders

-- Tenderness or bruised feeling in the neck
+- Tenderness or a bruised feeling in the neck

-- Headaches beginning at base of skull that moves through the head
+- Headaches beginning at the base of skull that move through the head

 - Numbness in the shoulder and arm